-Automation costs a lot.
-But a high initial price tag doesn’t mean it's a bad investment.
-It's not about the price, but about the return on investment (ROI).
-What costs do you avoid and how does the new automation affect efficiency and quality?
-Questions like these need answers before you put your energy into getting the price tag down.
+Automation is expensive.
+But the initial price tag doesn’t make it a bad investment.
+And it’s not about the price, it’s about the return on investment (ROI).
+What costs can you cross out and how does the new automation affect efficiency and quality?
+Questions like these need answers before you start trying to get the price tag down.

-Work with an automation partner who can demonstrate profitability and calculate ROI.
-This justifies an investment and facilitates a decision.
-It is (usually) quicker to recoup an investment than many first think.
+Work with an automation partner who can demonstrate profitability and calculate the ROI.
+This will justify the investment and make the decision easier.
+It (usually) takes less time to recoup the investment than you think.

-Automating an entire flow requires huge steps.
-Some steps may even be better (and cheaper) to continue to manage manually.
+Automating the entire flow requires huge steps.
+Some steps may even be better (and cheaper) to continue to do manually.
 There is no point in doing more than necessary.

 Find out which steps can be automated and what impact this would have.
 Apply the 80/20 rule (Pareto principle); automating 20% of the flow gives 80% of the result.
-Find key moments and start small.
-It is always possible to develop, adjust and build on the journey.
+Find the key processes and start small.
+You can always develop, expand and adjust along the way.

-Offering your customers an optimal flow for their products or requests is of course important.
-Maybe even crucial - but at what cost?
+Offering your customers an optimal product flow is of course important.
+Maybe even crucial – But at what cost?
 Investing in automation for a customer-specific flow can be very expensive.
-If the customer doesn’t have time to wait or has already started looking for a new logistics provider, you are in a bad situation.
+If the customer doesn’t have time to wait or has already started looking for a new logistics provider, you could find yourself in a bad situation.

 Is there a flow or a step that is not working properly?
 Automation is not a quick fix.
-Of course, it’s smart to dig in, and sometimes that can be the right way to go - but don’t be afraid to rethink and innovate.
+Of course, it’s good to be invested, and that can sometimes work out well – but don’t be afraid to change your mind and consider your options.